EmcaLeszekPietrycki/EM_Testing/07-00-00-API/07-00-01-Introduction.md

 ```

 in PHP with cURL, You would need to add a CURLOPT_SSL_VERIFYPEER flag
-PHP with cURL: Adding a
+PHP with cURL:

 ```
 curl_setopt($a_handle, CURLOPT_SSL_VERIFYPEER, false);
 ```

+## Authorization Types

 You have the capacity to log either with basic login and password or LDAP.